CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 - We might have to update the same piece of data in several locations.
 - Trying to update a deeply nested data structure can be a horrible experience.
-  - Imagine first looping through to find the correct user, then looping through to find the right comment, etc..
+  - Imagine first looping through to find the correct user, then looping through to find the right blog etc..
 - The redux store is immutable, meaning that every time we make a change to this nested data structure, all ancestors in the state would also have to be updated.
   - This would make UI components re-render unnecessarily.